jeremytammik/tbc/a/1507_parameter_definition.md

 Once you have the `InternalDefinition`, you can access the vary across groups option as well as other things.
 You can also use an `InternalDefintion` for adding and removing `InstanceBindings` to categories.

-As to why it may seem complicated or confusing...
-Sorry, that has historical reasons.

 Many thanks to Scott for this nice comprehensive summary and overview!